 Take Your Hypervisor Virtualization Solution One Step Further

 The first step to integrating virtualization into your IT infrastructure is often adding a hypervisor to a dedicated (bare metal) server.
 Liquid Web offers a variety of traditional Dedicated Servers that are perfect for such an implementation.

-If you’re ready to scale your digital capabilities and gain even more flexibility from your hypervisor virtualization solution, Liquid Web Cloud Dedicated Servers have you covered.
+If you’re ready to scale your digital capabilities and gain even more flexibility from your hypervisor virtualization solution, Our Cloud Dedicated Servers have you covered.

 Integrating the processing power and resources of a traditional dedicated server with the instant provisioning and flexibility of a cloud platform, our Cloud Dedicated Servers allow you to easily build and run multiple task-intensive virtual machines through our hypervisor solution.